VandolinHimself/QbitDiscordWebhook.py/README.md

 QBittorrent Discord Webhook and Rclone command wrapper
-Version: 1.0

 This script will send a notification to Discord via webhook when your downloads are finished.

-After that it 4executes a copy command from rclone to back it up to cloud storage.

-This script might or might not works with other torrent clients.
+After that it executes a copy command from rclone to back it up to cloud storage.
+This script might or might not works with other torrent clients...
+I haven't tested it with an extensive list of options but I've realized some do and some don't.

 :param name: The torrent name that will be sent